Benkeno/raspi_scripts/raspi_oled/README.md

 # Raspi Monitoring

-Display Hardware Stats from the Pi on a tiny OLED Display and shutdown/wakeup with a button.
+Display Hardware Values from the Pi on a tiny OLED Display and shutdown/wakeup with a button.

 ## Documentation